Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Discussion

-Deep learning-based population models such as those in \cite{nabavi2020respiratory, romaguera2020prediction} enable inference on unseen patients without a prior additional registration step, but \citeauthor{romaguera2020prediction} admit that "classical registration approaches still outperform deep learning techniques in several medical imaging applications" \cite{romaguera2020prediction}.
-The end-to-end strategy in those studies contrasts with the modular pipeline that we adopted, similar to \cite{ritu2016development, pham2019predicting}.
-The latter allows for better interpretability of the results, as the role of each \gls{PCA} component and weight and their interaction can be examined simply (Section \ref{section: PCA breathing motion modeling results}).
-Notably, while \citeauthor{nabavi2020respiratory} and \citeauthor{romaguera2020prediction} focused mainly on the spatial modeling part using modern deep learning architectures, we adopted a complementary approach by investigating for the first time recent online learning algorithms for \glspl{RNN}, motivated by the need to adapt to non-stationary respiratory signals with few data (as large medical databases can be difficult to access), with an emphasis on the time-series forecasting component.
+Deep learning--based population models for video forecasting, such as those in \cite{nabavi2020respiratory, romaguera2020prediction, romaguera2023conditional}, enable inference on unseen patient data without an explicit registration step.
+Yet, \citeauthor{romaguera2020prediction} noted that "classical registration approaches still outperform deep learning techniques in several medical imaging applications," underscoring the continued relevance of \gls{DIR}-based pipelines \cite{romaguera2020prediction}.
+The end-to-end strategy adopted in those studies contrasts with our modular pipeline, which follows the general methodology in \cite{chhatkuli2015dynamic, pham2019predicting}.
+Such modularity improves interpretability, as each \gls{PCA} component and weight can be inspected individually (Sections \ref{section: PCA breathing motion modeling results} and \ref{section: PCA weight forecasting qualitative eval}).
+Furthermore, prediction errors in the image space can be traced back to weight dynamics (Section \ref{section: frame forecasting qualitative eval}).
+Notably, while several studies focused mainly on deep-learning--based spatial modeling, we adopted a complementary approach, emphasizing developments in the time-series forecasting module.
+Indeed, we investigate online learning algorithms for \glspl{RNN} in thoraco-abdominal \gls{MR} image prediction for the first time, motivated by the need to adapt to non-stationary respiratory signals in real time with scarce data.